EMI Calculator

 | 20 | ₹99,498 | ₹4,640 | ₹0 |

-EMI — Equated Monthly Installment — is the fixed amount you pay to a lender each month until your loan is fully repaid.
-Every EMI consists of two parts: interest on the remaining principal and repayment of a portion of the principal itself.
-Early in the loan, most of your EMI is interest; toward the end, it is almost entirely principal.
+EMI — Equated Monthly Instalment— is the fixed amount you pay a lender every month until a loan is fully repaid.
+Every EMI contains two parts: interest on the outstanding principal and repayment of a portion of the principal itself.
+In the early months most of the EMI is interest; by the last year it is almost entirely principal.
+This pattern — amortisation — is the same whether the loan is a home loan, car loan, or personal loan and follows the rules in the Reserve Bank of India's Master Directions on loans and advances.

-The standard EMI formula used by every RBI-regulated bank in India is:
+The standard reducing-balance EMI formula used by every RBI-regulated bank in India is:

 EMI = [P × R × (1+R)^N] / [(1+R)^N − 1]